 Unfortunately, studies done on yeast and worms in a Petri dish aren’t relevant to humans living in the real world who also need to be robust and resilient to survive into old age.

 Valter Longo has shown that cycles of 48-hour fasting produce benefits in mice.
 But mice aren’t tiny humans.
 One day for a mouse is equivalent to 40 human days.
 The equivalent of a 48 hour fast in a mouse (i.e. 80 days) could kill many humans.
+We don’t see any fasting studies in autophagy in humans because it would be impractical to do.
+The reality is, we know every little about autophagy in humans.

 While people often refer to Angus Barbieri, who fasted for 382 days and came out thin and healthy, they don’t talk about the ten young men in their 20s that died after not eating for between 46 and 71 days in the 1981 Irish Hunger Strike.